odinuv/web/en/apv/walkthrough/javascript/index.md

 XML format (such approach is called [AJAX](/en/apv/articles/javascript#ajax)).

-I used `document.forms` which contain object with keys given by forms `name` attributes, each form is again an object with keys given by inputs `name` attributes.
+I used `document.forms` which contain object with keys given by forms `name` attributes, each form is again an object with keys given by inputs' `name` attribute.
 Keys of JavaScript object can be accessed using square brackets (where you can also use a variable) or you can just use dot notation `.key`.
 There is no functional difference between `document.forms.formName` and `document["forms"]["formName"]` or `document.forms["formName"]`.
-I prefer latter variant because attribute values can contain characters like `-` which are reserved.
+I prefer latter variant because attribute values can contain characters like `-` which are reserved in JavaScript.

 ### Task -- add `required` attribute to person&address form inputs dynamically
 Do you remember when I was talking about inserting [multiple records at once](/en/apv/walkthrough/backend-insert/advanced/).